Francesco Tamagno: Recordings

 Tamagno's intensely bright, steel-tipped voice with its stentorian timbre, open production, vigorous (but never disruptive) vibrato and incisive declamation is preserved on two batches of technologically primitive recordings of operatic items.
 They were made during February 1903 at Tamagno's holiday retreat in Ospedaletti and during April 1904 at a 'studio' in Rome.

-The British Gramophone & Typewriter Company, HMV/EMI's predecessor, produced all of Tamagno's recordings (issued in the US by the Victor Talking Machine Company), which were released on shellac discs 10 or 12 inches in diameter and play correctly at speeds in the range of 73 to 77 rpm (the 78 rpm standard was not established until the 1920s).
-It dispatched one of its best engineers, Will Gaisberg, to Italy to handle the recording sessions.
+The British Gramophone & Typewriter Company, His Master's Voice/EMI's predecessor, produced all of Tamagno's recordings (issued in the US by the Victor Talking Machine Company), which were released on shellac discs 10 or 12 inches in diameter and play correctly at speeds in the range of 73 to 77 rpm (the 78 rpm standard was not established until the 1920s).
+It dispatched one of its best engineers, Fred Gaisberg, to Italy to handle the recording sessions.
 (Such sessions could be a daunting experience for singers of Tamagno's generation, who were accustomed to performing before an audience in an opera house environment.)
 The company paid Tamagno a cash advance of 2,000 pounds sterling to make his first lot of recordings.
 He also received royalties from the company for every individually numbered, custom-labelled pressing that sold.
 Roland Gelatt's revised edition of The Fabulous Phonograph (Collier Books, New York, 1977, p.
 119) asserts that Tamagno's recording contract, signed in December 1902, was the first to embody "the royalty principle".

 Gelatt states that Tamagno approved 19 recordings from his Ospedaletti session for release to the public.
 They went on sale in April 1903 and were heavily advertised in the press, with Tamagno billed as the world's greatest tenor.
 Buyers were charged one pound sterling, or its equivalent in other currencies, per disc; in comparison, Caruso's early 10-inch discs (made in Italy the previous year) sold for just 10 shillings or an equivalent amount of money.
-The amount charged for each of Tamagno's discs represented at least a week's wages for the common man and for that outlay he would receive a single-sided product, sometimes containing less than two minutes of music.
+The amount charged for each of Tamagno's discs represented at least a week's wages for the common man and for that outlay, he would receive a single-sided product, sometimes containing less than two minutes of music.
 Clearly, Tamagno's recordings were aimed at upper-crust customers, as were those made by such eminent contemporaries of his as Nellie Melba, Adelina Patti, Pol Plançon and Mattia Battistini.

 The small group of composers featured on Tamagno's combined recorded output of 1903 and 1904 comprises Giacomo Meyerbeer, Camille Saint-Saëns, Jules Massenet, de Lara, Giordano, Rossini and, naturally enough, Verdi.
 Apart from Otello, the operas from which he elected to record arias, in multiple takes, were Il trovatore, Guillaume Tell (Guglielmo Tell), Le prophète (Il profeta), Samson et Dalila (Sansone e Dalila), Hérodiade, Messaline and Andrea Chénier.